 Watch with Foxtel and Main Event

 Over at Foxtel, WWE fans can watch Raw and SmackDown live Tuesdays and Wednesdays on FOX8.
 You can also stream them with Foxtel Now or catch them on demand.
-FOX8 is available on Foxtel Now with the Pop Pack, priced at $15/month.
+FOX8 is available on Foxtel Now with the Pop Pack, included with the core Essentials pack for $25/month.
 Besides FOX8, you also get access to showcase, The Comedy Channel, MTV, 111Funny, and Arena.
 You can watch on laptops or mobile/tablets, but also on Telstra TV, the Foxtel Now box, Chromecast/Airplay, and PS4.

 Moreover, fans can order all the specials via Foxtel’s pay-per-view channel Main Event.
 The cost varies based on event, but paying for it enables you to watch in style, on your big-screen TV.
 Besides the live broadcast, there are also replays scheduled, so you can relive the action over and over again.
 You simply need to remember to order the event ahead of time, but Foxtel makes things simple, offering multiple options for subscribers eager to taste the WWE action.
 You can order events via the MyFoxtel app, online, through your remote, or via telephone.

 Get $20* off per month on a 12 month plan